 Dolenz replies with a heavy Mexican accent (about 9 minutes in): “Badges?
 We don’t need no stinking badges!”

 I don’t know if Mel Brooks was a Monkees fan, but seven years later he made those words immortal by putting them in the script for Blazing Saddles.

 In a now famous scene in that movie, the corrupt State Attorney General Hedley Lamarr, played by Harvey Korman, has a sheriff’s badge given to one of his Mexican bandit henchmen, played by Rick Garcia.

-The Mexican bandit throws the badge away and replies: “Badges?
+Garcia contemptuously throws the badge on the ground and replies with a thick Spanish accent: “Badges?
 We don’t need no stinking badges!”

 You can also click this link to see some recent examples from news stories and blogs — unless, of course, you don’t need no stinking examples.

 * * * * * * * * * *